 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Alex Rosen __________ Mistakes will most likely come from spills while using the glovebox, so our advice is to take your time, as the reaction doesn’t require a fast pace to be successful.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Why is visual demonstration of this method critical?